HubTurbo/HubTurbo/readme.md

 Check out the [user guide](docs/Getting-Started.md)!

 To get started contributing to HubTurbo, check out the [setup guide](docs/Development-Environment.md).
-Developer documentation can be found in the [documentation](docs/Home.md).
+Other user and developer documentation can be found [here](docs/Home.md).